iamangangwar/chords_classifier/README.md

 ## Steps to run locally
 1. Clone the repository
-2. run "streamlit run app.py" in terminal
+2. Run "streamlit run app.py" in terminal
 3. The local server is started if no error is shown, go to the address and use the app